jesperingels/performance-matters-1819/README.md

  1. All CSS is minified and stored in one file: style.min.css
  2. All images are compressed and for each .jpg and .png file a .webp file is created.

- After these tasks the app will run on: localhost:3000
+ After these tasks have finished the app will run on: localhost:3000

 #### App info
 ExpressJS is used to run the app server-side. <br/>